- Holiday Accommodation

 The weekend also boasts a long list of world-class entertainment, music, arts and delicious international food stalls.

 For more information on this years event call us on 07 4974 9990.

-The annual Captain Cook 1770 Festival will commemorate the landing of Lieutenant James Cook on 24 May, 1770 at Bustard Bay.
-The award winning festival will mark the 250th anniversary in 2020 and includes a foreshore re-enactment event at dusk on the 24th of May every year.
+The annual Captain Cook 1770 Festival will commemorate the landing of Lieutenant James Cook on 24th of May, 1770 at Bustard Bay.
+The award winning festival starts on the 6th of May and runs through till the 24th of May every year.

-The Festival runs throughout a 26-day period at the 1770 SES Grounds.
-This year a time capsule will be part of the May 2020 festivities.
+The Festival runs throughout a 17-day period at the 1770 SES Grounds.

 Images courtesy of www.visitagnes1770.com.au